rahulvigneswaran/Lottery-Ticket-Hypothesis-in-Pytorch/README.md

 ## Interesting papers that are related to Lottery Ticket Hypothesis which I enjoyed
 - [Deconstructing Lottery Tickets: Zeros, Signs, and the Supermask](https://eng.uber.com/deconstructing-lottery-tickets/)

+## Acknowledgement
+Parts of code were borrowed from [ktkth5](https://github.com/ktkth5/lottery-ticket-hyopothesis).

 ## Issue / Want to Contribute ? :
 Open a new issue or do a pull request incase you are facing any difficulty with the code base or if you want to contribute to it.